liyenhsu/restaurant-data-with-consumer-ratings/README.md

 # Restaurant Data with Consumer Ratings
 ### Objective
-This dataset was obtained from a recommender system prototype.
-The task is to generate a top-n list of restaurants according to the consumer preferences.
+This dataset was obtained from a recommender system prototype, and the task is to generate a top-n list of restaurants according to the consumer preferences.
 Two approaches can be used: a collaborative filtering technique and a content-based approach.

 ### Data
 The data were originally from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Restaurant+%26+consumer+data).
 There are a README and nine csv files in the [data](data/) directory, including five for the restaurant information, three for the consumer information, and one for the ratings: